qrzn23/min/wip/confessions/content.md

 I have never been baffled by any such inexplicable incident as the abandonment of the room, though I have sometimes failed to find the expected girl.

-Talking the whole matter over with my guide, philosopher and friend, Frater O.P.V.,[2] he finds the whole story extraordinarily gripping.
+Talking the whole matter over with my guide, philosopher and friend, Frater O.P.V.,^[ED Note: Brother Omnia Pro Veritate or Norman Mudd.
+Eleven years later, in 1934, after having been rejected by Crowley, he commited suicide.
+See Chapter 96.
+See also The Great Beast by John Symonds.] he finds the whole story extraordinarily gripping.
 He finds the situation nodal for the spirit of romance.
 An extraordinary number of vital threads or “nerves” of romance.

 He attaches great significance to the failure of Eckenstein to keep the appointment.
 It seems to him as if the whole business were a sort of magical ordeal, that Eckenstein should have been awake to the miraculous character of the adventure and kept his appointment though hell itself yawned between him and the house.
 The main test is his realization that the incident is high Magick, that if he fail to grasp its importance, to understand that unless he return that night the way will shut fro ever.
 He suggests that by failing to appreciate the opportunity at its full value he had somehow missed the supreme chance of his life, as if the “wrong house” were the gateway to another world, an inn, so to speak, on the outskirts of the City of God.
 In recent years I have been constantly alert and on the look-out for something of the kind.
 Whenever my plans are disarranged by a number of apparently trivial and accidental circumstances, I look eagerly for the possibility that the situation to which they lead may prove the opening scene in some gigantic drama.
 Numerous episodes in these memoirs illustrate this thesis.
 One might even say that the whole book is a demonstration of how the accumulation and consequence of large numbers of apparently disconnected facts have culminated in bringing “the time and the place, and the loved one all together”.